 A Century on, UK's Jewish Homeland Declaration Stirs Celebration and Mourning in Middle East

-But as Prime Minister Theresa May and Israel's Benjamin Netanyahu dine, protesters in London and the Palestinian Territories will gather to demand that Britain acknowledge the suffering they say the declaration has caused to Palestinian people, and recognise their claim to statehood.
+But as Prime Minister Theresa May and Israel's Benjamin Netanyahu dine, protesters will gather to demand that Britain acknowledge the suffering they say the declaration has caused to Palestinian people, and recognise their claim to statehood.

 "It really is an issue which is alive and toxic and bitterly divisive."